Flow Traders: Activities

-IPO
+In 2022, Flow Traders announced the departures of its Chief Risk Officer, Britta Achmann, Chief Technology Officer, Thomas Wolff, and Chief Executive Officer, Dennis Dijkstra.
+In 2023, Mike Kuehnel assumed the role of CEO at Flow Traders.

+Initial public offering

 The company filed for an initial public offering on Euronext Amsterdam on 10 July 2015.
 The shares were placed at a price of €32 each, with Flow valued at approximately €1.5 billion.
 Flow Traders floated up to 40% of the company.

-Coronavirus Pandemic
+Coronavirus pandemic

 During the 2020 COVID-19 pandemic, Flow set up tents in their offices to allow employees to continue trading despite lockdown.
 It reported breakout profits in the same year, with profits up 3543%.

-Change of Corporate Holding Structure
+Change of corporate holding structure

 On 13 January 2023 Flow Traders announced the completion of the update of its corporate holding structure.
 As a result of the corporate holding structure update, Flow Traders' ultimate holding company is now Flow Traders Ltd and its shares remain on Euronext Amsterdam.